Alken & Venn

 The Aaron Knights who served the Old Iron King were tied by bonds even stronger than iron.
 And so, they were ultimately swallowed by fire along with the castle.

 Lava and volcanoes aren’t natural-occurring phenomena in Dark Souls.
 There is no mantle beneath the earth’s crust, just the Lower World.
 There can thus be no plate tectonics triggering earthquakes that split the ground and upwell magma.
 And yet, we can see lava spewing from a mountain.
 How?
 The Design Works interview allude to a special reason for the magma’s existence there.
+We can infer that it is holy in nature from the well-worn Pilgrim’s Spotoon — a sorcery “staff spear” (杖槍) — in the Iron King’s collection at Brume Tower.
+Some pilgrim escaping Lindelt for heresy believed in something significant this far south on a lava plateau.
 In DS1, lava was the product of the Flame of Chaos — flames derived from a Lord Soul so great that lava continued to spew from Izalith’s cavern walls long after ravaging the land.
 But despite Alken’s collection of chaos pyromancies, there is no evidence of the Flame of Chaos ever being present there.
 Instead, if the Witch of Izalith was capable of melting the very earth with the power of her Lord Soul, surely the soul of the most powerful of the four Lords could do the same.

 Soul of the Old Iron King, who was swallowed by the earth along with the castle.